‘He actually passed away in his girlfriend’s arms’

 Paramedics rushed Joshua to the hospital but it was too late, leaving his one-year-old daughter to grow up without her father.

 “I went to the med where they pronounced him deceased,” Reaves said.
-“He actually passed away in his girlfriend’s arms.’
+“He actually passed away in his girlfriend’s arms.”

 Memphis police are looking for a dark-colored Dodge Charger or Challenger in connection with the shooting.
 Reaves says she is hopeful that her son’s killers will soon be caught and wants the suspects to take responsibility for what they did.